kivy/kivy/doc/sources/guide/android.rst

 to work.

-The Android tools are now quite stable, and should work with practically any device; our main technical requirement is OpenGL ES 2.0 and Android 2.2 minimum.
-These are very standard now - Kivy has even been run on an Android smartwatch!
+The Android tools are now quite stable, and should work with practically any device; our minimum requirements are OpenGL ES 2.0 and Android 2.2.
+These are very common now - Kivy has even been run on an Android smartwatch!

 A current technical limitation is that the Android build tools compile only ARM APKs, which will not run on Android devices with x86 processors (these are currently rare).
-This should be patched soon.
+This should be added soon.

 As Kivy works fine on most devices, the list of supported phones/tablets has been retired - all Android devices are likely to